🇫🇷

 Traditional brasseries

-Classical French sauces are built on butter, cream, and veal stock by definition — beurre blanc, sauce normande, and most à la crème preparations have no vegan equivalent in a traditional brasserie.
-Asking "sans beurre, sans crème" is essential but may result in a dry or plain dish rather than a substituted one.
+Classical French sauces are built on butter, cream, and veal stock by definition: beurre blanc, sauce normande, and most a la creme preparations have no vegan equivalent in a traditional brasserie.
+Asking "sans beurre, sans creme" is essential but may result in a plain dish rather than a substituted one.
 Outside Paris, very few brasseries carry a dedicated vegan option.
-Outside the main cities: assume supermarket first, restaurant second.
+Cover all dairy forms explicitly: butter on vegetables, cream in sauces, butter on bread, and cheese as garnish are each separate questions.

 🌾